 a.
 You have kept what You promised: Solomon first thanked and praised God for His past fulfillment of promises.

 b.
 Now keep what You promised Your servant David: Solomon called upon God to keep the promises that He made.
-This is the great secret to power in prayer - to take God's promises to heart in faith, and then boldly and reverently call upon Him to fulfill the promises.
+This is the great secret to power in prayer - to take God’s promises to heart in faith, and then to boldly and reverently call upon Him to fulfill the promises.

 i.
 “God sent the promise on purpose to be used.
 If I see a Bank of England note, it is a promise for a certain amount of money, and I take it and use it.
 But oh I my friend, do try and use God’s promises; nothing pleases God better than to see his promises put in circulation; he loves to see his children bring them up to him, and say, ‘Lord, do as thou hast said.’
 And let me tell you that it glorifies God to use his promises.”
 (Spurgeon)

 ii.
 This kind of prayer lays hold of God’s promise.
 Just because God promises does not mean that we possess.
 Through believing prayer like this, God promises and we appropriate.
 If we don’t appropriate in faith, God’s promise is left unclaimed.